-The risk of these “no return address” bioweapons are large.
+The risk of these “no return address” bioweapons is large.
 Who will develop it and effectively administer it first?
 A lone wolf?
 A rogue team?
-A country?
+Or a country?

 It’s not even really a matter of “if”, just when.
 The key to ourselves and our abilities are built into our DNA.
 Unlocking that key is beautiful… and dangerous.
 Someone, somehow, will find a way to target it at some point.